rtCamp/ps-analysis-tool-wiki/Home.md

 ## The Privacy Sandbox Analysis Tool

-The purpose of this tool is to empower developers like you in making your sites/applications ready for the upcoming deprecation of Third-party Cookies (3PC) and unpartitioned storage on Chrome as part of the [Privacy Sandbox](https://privacysandbox.com/) initiative.
+This tool aims to empower developers to prepare their sites/applications for privacy-preserving web, identify third-party cookies, and implement alternatives with the new [Privacy Sandbox](https://privacysandbox.com/) APIs.
 This wiki outlines a testing/evaluation methodology that will guide you in analyzing your scenarios and the necessary insights needed to implement changes.

 This wiki contains different pages to help in this process of identifying and evaluating the impact of the upcoming changes related to cookies:

 1. How to set up an [**Evaluation Environment**](https://github.com/GoogleChromeLabs/ps-analysis-tool/wiki/Evaluation-Environment) that will help predict what is likely to happen once the deprecation comes into effect.
-1. How to identify specific aspects of the site that are likely to be affected, amongst other [**General debugging actions for Analysis**](https://github.com/GoogleChromeLabs/ps-analysis-tool/wiki/General-debugging-actions).
+2. How to identify specific aspects of the site that are likely to be affected, amongst other [**General debugging actions for Analysis**](https://github.com/GoogleChromeLabs/ps-analysis-tool/wiki/General-debugging-actions).
-1. How to evaluate an existing component and/or user journey, to identify, triage and address issues, using various tools and resources, including ready-made step-by-step instructions for common [**Example Analysis Scenarios**](https://github.com/GoogleChromeLabs/ps-analysis-tool/wiki/Example-analysis-scenarios).
+3. How to evaluate an existing component and/or user journey, to identify, triage and address issues, using various tools and resources, including ready-made step-by-step instructions for common [**Example Analysis Scenarios**](https://github.com/GoogleChromeLabs/ps-analysis-tool/wiki/Example-analysis-scenarios).
-1. How to [**Find Help and Report Issues**](https://github.com/GoogleChromeLabs/ps-analysis-tool/wiki/Reporting-Issues-and-Learning-More) that are encountered during this process.
+4. How to [**Find Help and Report Issues**](https://github.com/GoogleChromeLabs/ps-analysis-tool/wiki/Reporting-Issues-and-Learning-More) that are encountered during this process.

-In addition, within relevant contexts, it includes prompts and pathways for you to contribute your own use cases, provide feedback and seek even more guidance.
+In addition, within relevant contexts, it includes prompts and pathways for you to contribute your use cases, provide feedback, and seek even more guidance.